jamielliottg/Berry-Bash/instructions/2-lambda-function.md

 10. Once you have selected Alexa Skills Kit, scroll down.
 Under Configure triggers, select Enable for Skill ID verification.
 A skill ID Edit box should appear.
 We will now retrieve your Skill ID from the developer portal.

-11. We now need to update the function to use the latest Node JS sdk from
+10.5.
+We now need to update the function to use the latest Node JS SDK from the main Alexa Github [here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) (unfortunately; the one in our blueprint is out of date at the time of writing this).
+Select 'Clone or download', and then 'Download Zip'.
+Unzip that folder.
+Back in the lambda function, select 'Actions', 'Export Function', and then 'Download deployment package'.
+You now have your function downloaded and the new SDK.
+Once both are unzipped, you want to go into the SDK folder, into 'alexa-skills-kit-sdk-for-nodejs-master', and copy everything there into your your_project_folder/node_modules\alexa-sdk (replacing everything there).
+Thats it!
+Once done, zip up everything in the root of your project folder (ensuring index.js is here - this is your root), and upload it back to your lambda function by changing 'Code entry type' to 'Upload a zip'.
+Once you select your newly zipped up project, hit save, and your project should now be updated to use the latest SDK + you can edit it right in your browser!
+Cool right?

 11. Now lets secure this lambda function, so that it can only be invoked by your skill.
 Open up the [developer portal](https://developer.amazon.com/edw/home.html#/skills) and select your skill from the list.
 You mays till have a browser tab open if you started at the beginning of this tutorial.